Minuet kittens

 Please fill out our very brief Application first - and following e-mails are the way of communication.
 We answer your phone calls, but you will not become an adopting family based upon phone call.
 I thank you for your understanding. .

-The pictures above show the difference between a regular legged and short legged kittens.
+The pictures to the left show the difference between a regular legged and short legged kittens.
+Non-standard and standard.

 CONTACT: Minuetkittens@gmail.com